stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 * This is a bare-bones implementation sufficient for the triangle demo, however it will almost certainly need to be refactored to support richer functionality, e.g. full-screen windows.

 * A convenience builder is also added to create and configure a window.

-* By default GLFW creates an OpenGL surface for a new window which is disabled using the `DISABLE_OPENGL` window hint.

-* The argument for this hint is irritatingly the opposite of what one would expect (and all the other hints).

 * The above implementation ignores display monitors for the moment.